 However, we sought to highlight what many across the globe think are the best loyalty programs to join.

 You can examine the successful ones for inspiration and experiment with your program and brand.
+Be sure to measure the success of your loyalty program on a regular basis such as each quarter and each year.

 Last but not least, when you consider a loyalty program, you need to think of your customers and your industry.